 Hebrew was the language of ancient Israel and Judah, and has remained one of the chief literary languages of the Jewish people.
 It is now the official language of the State of Israel.
 The syllabuses in Hebrew and Jewish Studies span the period from biblical times to the present, taking in biblical and ancient Near Eastern studies alongside rabbinic, medieval, and modern Jewish studies.
 The Hebrew course deals primarily with language and literature, with study of Jewish culture and history as the necessary background.
 The course in Jewish Studies also gives students skills in understanding Hebrew, but here the history, religion, and culture of the Jews are the main focus.

 The BA in Oriental Studies (Hebrew) deals primarily with languages and literature, with study of Jewish culture and history as the necessary background.
 The course lasts for three or four years, depending on whether you choose to spend a year abroad at the Hebrew University in Jerusalem.
+The year abroad is compulsory for students on the four-year track.
 The primary aim of the course is to give all students a working knowledge of the main phases of the Hebrew language (classical, rabbinic and medieval, and modern), together with an introduction to the historical background and the most important literature of each period.
 The wide range of options available enables students to devote particular attention to any one of these areas if they so choose.

 BA in Oriental Studies (Jewish Studies)